Rob-McCormack/EC-Flat50Bench/README.md

 **EC-Flat50Bench** is a reproducible stochastic baseline designed to quantify **Adversarial Causal Decoupling** in Reinforcement Learning.

 It simulates the statistical signature of **Entropy Checkers (EC)**—a deterministic environment where the opponent possesses legal authority to retroactively invert state value post-capture.
-This repository provides the "Null Model": a tabular Q-learning agent operating against an entropy distribution that mimics the EC game mechanics, demonstrating that standard optimization methods are structurally forced to plateau at random performance.
+This repository provides the "Null Model": a tabular Q-learning agent operating against an entropy distribution that mimics the EC game mechanics, demonstrating that standard optimization methods are structurally forced to plateau at random performance. (**See Rules below**)

 ## 2. Theoretical Premise